 For over 100 years, the greater Washington, DC, area has been a primary contributor to AAI and the immunology community.
 Today, it is home to an increasingly diverse array of public and private immunology-related research institutions and nonprofits, thousands of researchers, and leaders in the scientific community-not to mention the headquarters of AAI and many other scientific societies.
-As the focal point of federal biomedical research, funding, policy, and activism, the nation's capital in 2017 offered AAI meeting attendees a vivid reminder of its unique and enduring relevance to our field and to the future of scientific advancement.
+As the focal point of federal biomedical research, funding, policy, and activism, the nation's capital in 2017 offered AAI meeting attendees the me